plainsman-ai/azure-project/README.md

 More trouble when I had to automate updates from the development environment to the Azure storage account - a lot of 400 and 403 errors.
 I think this was because the blob in the container was set to private.
 I also ticked a box in SSMS that said "ignore error messages."
 Tried restoring one of the backups sent after this change and it worked alright.

 21/01/2024
 Had been working on Milestone 5 but administrative error meant I had to restart the whole project.
+Restart followed pretty much the same except in the lastcase there was no trouble when setting up automatic backups - I think this is because I set up the storage account properly

 The SQL commands I have used are:
 - sp_help 'Person.Address' - [This lists the constraints which mention Person.Address because I want to drop the foreign keys in other tables]
-- ALTER TABLE Ai_Production.Person.BusinessEntityAddress
+- ALTER TABLE Ai_Production.Person.BusinessEntityAddress.
 DROP CONSTRAINT FK_BusinessEntityAddress_Address_AddressID
 ALTER TABLE Ai_Production.Sales.SalesOrderHeader
 DROP CONSTRAINT  FK_SalesOrderHeader_Address_BillToAddressID